anlunjiang/home-automation/services/deviceRegistry/README.md

 ]
 ```

-### Register a new device
+### Register a new deviceEntity
 **Definition**

 `POST /devices`

 **Arguments**

-- `"id":string` a globally unique ID for this device
+- `"id":string` a globally unique ID for this deviceEntity
-- `"name":string` a friendly name for the device
+- `"name":string` a friendly name for the deviceEntity
-- `"type":string` the type of the device as understood by the client e.g. hs100
+- `"type":string` the type of the deviceEntity as understood by the client e.g. hs100
-- `"kind":string` the kind of device - mapped to type e.g. lamp
+- `"kind":string` the kind of deviceEntity - mapped to type e.g. lamp
 - `"room_id":string` the globally unique ID of the room
-- `"controller_name":string` the name of the device's controller
+- `"controller_name":string` the name of the deviceEntity's controller
-- `"attributes":object` arbitrary controller-specific information about the device
+- `"attributes":object` arbitrary controller-specific information about the deviceEntity
 - `"state_providers":array` names of external services that provide state

-If the ID already exists, the existing device will be overwritten.
+If the ID already exists, the existing deviceEntity will be overwritten.
 This is baked in with the Spring JPA
 functionality

 **Response**